Comparative effect of an addition of a surface term to the Woods-Saxon potential on the thermodynamics of a nucleon: An application of the formalism for Bh- nucleus

-In Figure \ref{Bohrium_270_Internal_Energy_WS_vs_GWSW}, the internal energy $U(T)$ functions are shown as functions of reduced temperature for the WS and GSWS potential wells.
-When the surface terms are introduced, positive energy eigenvalues appear, while the number of negative energy eigenvalues decrease, accompanied by an upward shift in the energy spectrum.
-All these modifications in the spectrum give rise to an increase in the internal energy, as indicated in the Figure \ref{Bohrium_270_Internal_Energy_WS_vs_GWSW}.
+The addition of the surface term leads to increase in the internal energy as observed in Fig.~\ref{Bohrium_270_Internal_Energy_WS_vs_GWSW}, since it is the expectation value of the energy eigenvalues $E_n$.
 The internal energies initiate at the values $-75.283 MeV$ and $-75.166 MeV$ at $0 K$ for the WS and GSWS potentials, which are the lowest energy eigenvalues in the spectra, respectively.
-These internal energies are not distinguishable to the naked eye until the reduced temperature of about $0.007$, at which the difference broadens, as observed in Figure \ref{Bohrium_270_Internal_Energy_WS_vs_GWSW} (b).
-The limiting values of the internal energies of the two cases goes to the mean values of the $-42.586 MeV$ and $-35.535 MeV$ for the spectra of WS and GSWS, respectively, as the reduced temperature goes to infinity.
+These internal energies are not distinguishable to the naked eye until the reduced temperature of about $0.007$, at which the difference broadens, as observed in Fig.~\ref{Bohrium_270_Internal_Energy_WS_vs_GWSW} (b).
+The limiting values of the internal energies of the two cases goes to the mean values of the $-42.586 MeV$ and $-35.535 MeV$ for the spectra of WS and GSWS, respectively, as the reduced temperature goes to infinity. \\

-In Figure \ref{Bohrium_270_Specific_Heat_and_Inset_WS_vs_GWSW}, the specific heat $C_v(T)$ versus reduced temperature curves are demonstrated.
+In Fig.~\ref{Bohrium_270_Specific_Heat_and_Inset_WS_vs_GWSW}, the specific heat $C_v(T)$ versus reduced temperature curves are demonstrated.
 The steep linear initial increase is a consequence of the initial convex behavior of the internal energies, which is a common characteristics of the two cases.
 After that, $C_v(T)$ remains constant, followed by a decay to zero, in the whole scale of the reduced temperature.
-The specific heat function for GSWS potential has higher values during this decay, which verifies that the internal energy saturates to a higher value at higher reduced temperature.
+The specific heat function for GSWS potential has higher values during this decay, which verifies that the internal energy saturates to a higher value at higher reduced temperature. \\